 Doors: These are openings that allow entry into the building and circulation through various rooms.

 Windows: These are usually built into the outer wall providing air and light inside the rooms.

 Functions of Doors:

-The teak wood frame with blackboard shutter is the common type of door used these days, although a lightweight steel frame with blackboard shutter is also used in modern apartments.
+- The teak wood frame with blackboard shutter is the common types of doors used these days, sometimes lightweight steel frame with blackboard shutter is also used in modern apartments.

 Functions of Windows:

-Windows are building components provided for entry of light into the building for the free circulation of air.
+- Windows are building components provided for the entry of light into the building for the free circulation of air.

-Aluminium sliding windows, which operate on the tracks, and frames and shutters fixed in a single plane are also very popular in urban areas.
+- Aluminum sliding windows operate on the tracks, frames, and shutters fixed in a single plane which are very popular in urban areas.

-The lintel is a small horizontal building components acts as a beam and always provided over openings such as door, window or any other.
+The lintel is a small horizontal building component acts as a beam always provided over openings such as door, window or any other.